happyhil/stock-trend-comparison/README.md

 $ source venv/bin/activate
 ```

-Copy the default `secret.yaml` and replace the API key.
+Copy the default `secret.yaml` file and enter the API key.
 ```bash
 $ cp secret.default.yaml secret.yaml
 $ nano secret.yaml
 ```

-Install the project library
+Install the project library and dependencies.
 ```bash
 $ pip install -e .
 ```

 ## Usage

-To compare to indicators, use the command `run-stock-comparator <base.symb> <comp.symb>`.
-For example:
+To run a comparison on two financial products, use the command `run-stock-comparator <base.symb> <comp.symb>`.
+For example, to compare the AEX index to the HSI index, run:
 ```bash
 $ run-stock-comparator AEX.INDX HSI.INDX
 ```

+The tool will calculate the growth (as an index) between the starting- and end price for both products, the absolute difference between these growths, and the correlation between the prices of the two products over time.

-Alternatively, use one of the symbol lists available in the `config.yaml`, which compares listed indicators.
+Alternatively, use one of the symbol lists available in the `config.yaml` file, which compares all listed products to each other.
+For example `stocks` or `indices`.
 ```bash
 $ run-stock-comparator indices
 ```

-Or just run the comparator within using its parameters.
-The command will use then all the available symbol lists in the `config.yaml`.
+Or run the comparator without using paramaters at all.
+In this case, the tool will run on a comparison all available symbols listed in the `config.yaml` file.
 ```bash
 $ run-stock-comparator
 ```

+## Settings

+By default, the following settings are applied.

+- Comparison period: last 365 days
+- Comparison on: close prices

+The settings are adjustable via the `config.yaml`.